lifuyi/md2ay/README.md

 ## Quick Start with uv

-This project uses `uv` for Python dependency management.
+This project uses `uv` for ultra-fast Python dependency management with TOML-based configuration.
 To get started:

 ### Development Mode (with auto-reload)
 ```bash